KaseyChan/infs2822podcast/episode/0/README.md

 ### How to get ahead?

-- **Moodle** - you should already have access to the [INFS2822 Moodle site](https://moodle.telt.unsw.edu.au/course/view.php?id=54624).
+- **Moodle** - you should already have access to the [INFS2822 Moodle](https://moodle.telt.unsw.edu.au/course/view.php?id=54624).
-    - check out the field manual and especially the System Requirements
+    - Check out the Field Manual (especially the System Requirements section).
-    - to try out the installation, head over to [shellstarterkit](https://github.com/blairw/shellstarterkit)
+    - To try out the installation, head over to [shellstarterkit](https://github.com/blairw/shellstarterkit).
-- **Ed** - at [www.edstem.org](www.edstem.org) - sign-up link on the INFS2822 Moodle homepage.
+- **Edstem.org** - sign-up link on the INFS2822 Moodle homepage.
 - **Microsoft Teams** - you will be added by zID.
 - **GitHub for students** - sign up at the [GitHub education page](https://education.github.com/students) if you haven't done so already.

+Good luck with INFS2822! 😎